 Here are definitions of the main measures of wealth inequality.

-Below is a graph of Gini Coefficients for the 7 islands in Year 50, plus (in green) the Gini Coefficient for Skewed Island in Year 0 (which mimics the United States in 2016).
+Below is a graph of Gini Coefficients for the seven islands in Year 50, plus (in green) the Gini Coefficient for Skewed Island in Year 0.
 Note that Flat Island has perfect equality, so its Gini Coefficient is 0.

 The graph below shows the percent of total wealth held by each quintile of the households in Year 50 for the seven islands and Skewed Island in Year 0.

 Because there is so much debt on several of the islands, especially those in which every household in the bottom 20% has net wealth of less than $0, these quintile values are actually the “percent of positive wealth” (excluding the debt).
 See Footnote 5 on the Debt Island page and Footnote 4 on the Rugged Island page for more.